DataFabricRus/textfile-utils/README.md

 Contains following utils:

-- insert at an arbitrary position in the file
+- insertion at an arbitrary position in the file
 - reading text lines from the end or start of the file
 - files merging
-- a method to determine if a file is sorted
+- determining if a file is sorted
 - invert file content
+- sorting large text files with memory O(1) and no additional diskspace

 TODO:
-- sorting large text files with memory O(1) and no additional diskspace

 - binary search in sorted file